ResetXPDR/MSFS_AutoFPS/README.md

           - Floor: Lowest,
           - Reduction Settings Suite: Full Reduction Suite, and
           - Recovery: Alt TLOD Top.
-        - VRAM+ - enabled,
+        - (MSFS 2024 only) VRAM+ - enabled,
           - Only functional if GPU-Z is running.
+          - (0.4.4.8) Imposes different auto settings reduction settings, namely Floor: off and Recovery: Ground with 5% VRAM reduction achieved.
-          - Can be disabled by switching to Expert mode, unchecking VRAM+, then switching back to Non-Expert mode.
+          - (0.4.4.8) Can be disabled by switching to Expert mode, unchecking VRAM+, then switching back to Non-Expert mode.
     - Expert Mode (checked)
       - The UI expands to show additional MSFS settings to adjust.
       - If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.